The journal for experimental research in psychology

 Here you will find all the information you need to advertise with Hogrefe.
 This includes current rates, news, special offers and services, as well as your contacts for advertising in this journal.

 The Experimental Psychology is published bimonthly.
 Only calendar year subscriptions are available.
 Prices exclude shipping and handling charges, as detailed below.
-All subscriptions include print issues and access to full-text online.

 + postage and handling € 18.00